Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 Despite losing its last significant territory, Islamic State is believed to have sleeper cells around the world, and some fighters operate from the shadows in Syria’s desert and Iraq’s cities.

-Reporting by Phil Stewart and Steve Holland; additional reporting by Khalil Ashawi in Syria and Daniel Wallis in Washington; Editing by Lincoln Feast and Kenneth Maxwell
+Reporting by Ahmed Rasheed, Phil Stewart and Steve Holland; additional reporting by Khalil Ashawi in Syria, Daniel Wallis in Washington, Parisa Hafezi in Dubai; editing by Lincoln Feast and Jason Neely